 Greenplum Use Case

-Greenplum is a good option for a Data Warehousing Tool because of its high scalability in petabyte-scale volumes with a unique cost-based query optimizer for large scale data, its flexibility to be deployed across multiple platforms using PostgreSQL, providing a single environment for both BI and AI, and its ability to be an Open-Source platform so that the MPP Architecture, Analytical interfaces, and Security capabilities can be shared to many users.
+Among the Data Warehousing Tools, Greenplum is a good option because of its high scalability in petabyte-scale volumes with a unique cost-based query optimizer for large scale data, its flexibility to be deployed across multiple platforms using PostgreSQL, providing a single environment for both BI and AI, and its ability to be an Open-Source platform so that the MPP Architecture, Analytical interfaces, and Security capabilities can be shared to many users.

 Pricing Model for Greenplum